lift/framework/README.md

 ## Getting Started

+**Compatibility note:**
+As of Lift 3.0, you'll need to be running Java 8 to use Lift.
+For those using Java 6 or Java 7, you'll need to use Lift 2.6 until you can upgrade your Java installation.

 You can create a new Lift project using your favorite build system by adding Lift as a dependency:

 #### sbt